vinihiga/vinihiga/README.md

 ### Hi there, I'm Vini! 👋

-I'm a Senior iOS Software Engineer and I have bachelor degree in Software Engineering.
+I'm a Senior iOS Software Engineer at CI&T and I have bachelor degree in Software Engineering.

 I worked in projects for sectors like: Healthcare, E-Commerce and Banking.